artyom-beilis/pytorch_dlprim/README.md

 	mkdir build
 	cd build
-	cmake -DCMAKE_PREFIX_PATH=$VIRTUAL_ENV/lib/python3.8/site-packages/torch/share/cmake/Torch ..
+	cmake -DCMAKE_PREFIX_PATH=$VIRTUAL_ENV/lib/python3.10/site-packages/torch/share/cmake/Torch -DCMAKE_INSTALL_PREFIX=/path/to/install/location ..
 	make
+    make install

-Note: if you use python version that is different from 3.8 just fix the path above
+Note: if you use python version that is different from 3.10 just fix the path above

 Test it runs:

+    export PYTHONPATH=/path/to/install/location/python
 	python mnist.py --device ocl:0

-Note from previous build procedure, now dlprimitives is submodule of the project.
-No need to build it separatly.
+If you want to test it in build environment use `export PYTHONPATH=build`

+Note: for pytorch 1.13 use privateuseone device instead of ocl

 ## Building on Windows

 Note: Windows support is even more experimental than Linux support.
-It was tested using pytorch 1.13, MSVC 2022 using ninja build tool.
+It was tested using MSVC 2022 using ninja build tool.

 You will nead OpenCL headers and `x86_64` import library.
 It is also strongly recommended to get sqlite3 library.
 You can download 64 bit def and dll files and headers from official web site.
 You can convert def file